 The Concord of Ashes

 An English ex-expatriate who plies the waters of the eastern Mediterranean from his base in the Amalfitan Quarter of Constantinople.
 This Gangrel ancilla is an ally of Alessa di Positano.

 A slender but healthy Englishman in his middle years, who moves with the rolling gait of a sailor.
 His clothes are loose and baggy, and he wears a wide, studded belt with a sheathed long dagger fastened to it.
 His short, wavy brown hair, steady blue eyes and rough good looks tend to draw the eye.

-The least known of Alessa di Positano’s coterie, Ambrose has, until recently, made a point of keeping his nose out of Latin Quarter politics.
-He has been a frequent visitor to the quarter since the mid-1170’s, as part of his trade run between Amalfi, Iraklion, Constantinople, Famagusta and Acre, and he has always been welcome by virtue of his service as a courier and transporter.
+The least known of Alessa da Positano’s coterie, Ambrose has, with mixed success, made a point of keeping his nose out of Latin Quarter politics.
+Since the mid-1170, he has been a frequent visitor to the quarter as part of his trade run between Amalfi, Iraklion, Constantinople, Famagusta, and Haifa, and he has always been welcome by virtue of his service as a courier and transporter.
 His sire, Megan of Bristol, runs a similar service between Iberia, Italy and North Africa, and it is thought that other progeny of Megan’s occupy similar niches in other parts of the Mediterranean.
 He is somewhat evasive about his reasons for leaving England, saying only that he “sought adventure and fortune in his youth, and neither were to be had at home…”

-Lineage: Childe of Megan of Bristol; further lineage is unknown to him, but he is thought to be of the 10th generation.
+Lineage: Childe of Megan of Bristol, childe of Lucien the Roman; further lineage is unknown, but he is thought to be of the 10th generation.